-The limits of this indicator lie in the risk that individuals inside the company may lack the confidence or channels to bring tensions of this kind to the attention of leaders.

-This indicator will therefore be strengthened where there is complementary evidence in relation to one or more of the following indicators:

-G1 G8 L9 L10 SUPPORTING INDICATOR The most senior governing body and/or its relevant subcommittees reviews and challenges the company's business model and strategy to ensure any inherent human rights risks are identified and addressed.
-The most senior governing body and/or its relevant subcommittees ensures that performance incentives for top management are in place that reflect the company's salient human rights issues; are supported by relevant KPIs; and are given reasonable weight in compensation schemes.
-Senior leaders at corporate, regional, country and business unit levels encourage the workforce to raise questions or concerns about the company's impacts on co-workers or external stakeholders.
-Senior leaders at corporate, regional, country and business unit levels praise actions and decisions that advance respect for human rights and call out any that run counter to it.
-RATIONALE Where the governing body does this, it is less likely that the workforce will face pressures and incentives to ignore or override the advice of the human rights function in decision-making.
+8 ADDRESSING LIMITATIONS The limits of this indicator lie in the risk that individuals inside the company may lack the confidence or channels to bring tensions of this kind to the attention of leaders.
+This indicator will therefore be strengthened where there is complementary evidence in relation to one or more of the following indicators: G1 The most senior governing body and/or its relevant subcommittees... reviews and challenges the company's business model and strategy to ensure any inherent human rights risks are identified and addressed.
+G8 The most senior governing body and/or its relevant subcommittees... ensures that performance incentives for top management are in place that reflect the company's salient human rights issues; are supported by relevant KPIs; and are given reasonable weight in compensation schemes.
+L9 Senior leaders at corporate, regional, country and business unit levels... encourage the workforce to raise questions or concerns about the company's impacts on co-workers or external stakeholders.
+L10 Senior leaders at corporate, regional, country and business unit levels... praise actions and decisions that advance respect for human rights and call out any that run counter to it.
+SUPPORTING INDICATOR Where the governing body does this, it is less likely that the workforce will face pressures and incentives to ignore or override the advice of the human rights function in decision-making.
 Where the governing body does this, it is less likely that leadership incentives will result in pressure on the workforce to act contrary to respect for human rights.
 Where senior leaders do this, it is more likely that the workforce will feel able to highlight pressures to act contrary to respect for human rights.
-Where senior leaders do this, it is more likely that the workforce will feel able and empowered to highlight any pressures to act contrary to respect for human rights.
+Where senior leaders do this, it is more likely that the workforce will feel able and empowered to highlight any pressures to act contrary to respect for human rights. encourage the workforce to raise questions or concerns about the company's impacts on co-workers or external stakeholders.
+LEADERSHIP NO 9 For any company to manage risks to people, and the related risks to the business, effectively, it is important to identify potential impacts at an early stage, before harms occur or escalate.
+A company's own workforce offers an invaluable set of eyes and ears that can capture issues at this early stage and elevate them for attention.
+Where leaders seek out and welcome such insights from the workforce, it is more likely that people will feel safe and see value in bringing them to the attention of management and that they can therefore be addressed before significant harm occurs.
+Evidence of leaders encouraging the workforce to raise this type of questions or concerns signals that there is an openness and positive approach to hearing what is happening - including when this is "bad news" - and a recognition of the value of the information and insights this brings for continuous improvement.
+KEY QUESTIONS FOR LEADERS TO ASK OR BE ASKED - Are there any formal channels for the workforce to raise questions/concerns regarding perceived impacts on people? - What evidence is there that these channels are trusted? - How do senior leaders build confidence among the workforce about raising questions/concerns? - In what cases have questions/concerns raised in this way led to new insights and/or practices?
+CONNECTION TO CULTURE LEARNING encourage the workforce to raise questions or concerns about the company's impacts on co-workers or external stakeholders.
+LEADERSHIP NO.